Radio Frequencies (RF)

 FREE UK Shipping On All Orders!

 The Acousticom 2 has a single on/off button for all operations.
-Once the device is switched on it will begin displaying both visual and audible readings.
+Once the device is switched on it will begin providing both visual and audible readings.

-It will detect and measure high frequency radiation emitted from all cell towers, Wi-Fi networks, DECT cordless phones, Tetra, smart meters and more.
+It will detect and measure high-frequency radiation emitted from all mobile masts, WiFi networks, DECT cordless phones, TETRA, smart meters and more.

-The device displays the peak levels of microwave electromagnetic fields from 200 MHz up to over 8000 MHz (8 GHz)
+The device displays the peak levels of microwave electromagnetic fields from 200 MHz up to more than 8000 MHz (8 GHz)

-Yes, the Acousticom 2 comes with a 2-year warranty
+Yes, the Acousticom 2 comes with a two-year warranty

-Yes, we offer a ‘No Quibble’ returns policy within 30 days of purchase.
+Yes, we offer ‘no-quibble’ returns within 30 days of purchase.
 Contact us for more info.

 EMFields Acousticom 2 Features